5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ### About the Kernel Patches
 In the .plist, only 3 of the 9 kernel patches are enabled by default.
 Enable additional one as needed.
 Here's what they do:

 - **Patch 0**: Force enables Filevault on broken seal (disabled).
-Required if you still want to use Filevault after the Sytsem Partition has been modified which breaks the security seal.
+Required if you still want to use Filevault after the System Partition has been modified which breaks the security seal.
 - **Patch 1**: disables [Library Validation Enforcement](https://www.naut.ca/blog/2020/11/13/forbidden-commands-to-liberate-macos/). (disabled)
 - **Patches 2-3**: SurPlus patches for Race Condition Fix on Sandy Bridge and older CPUs.
-Fixes issues for macOS 11.3 onward, where newer Big Sur builds often wouldn't boot with SMBIOS `MacPro5,1`. (disabled)
+Fixes issues for macOS 11.3 onward, where newer Big Sur builds often wouldn't boot with SMBIOS `MacPro5,1` (disabled).
 - **Patches 4-6**: Enable board ID spoof via VMM in macOS 12.0.1 (enabled) &rarr; Allows booting, installing and updating macOS 12.x with unsupported Board-ID and SMBIOS

 <details>